athensresearch/athens/CONTRIBUTING.md

 # Using re-frame-10x

 The right sidebar has [`re-frame-10x`](https://github.com/day8/re-frame-10x/tree/master/src/day8) developer tools.
-You can toggle it open and close with `ctrl-h`, but you must not be focused on a block (ctrl-h has a specific action in some operating systems).
+You can toggle it open and close with `Ctrl+T`, but you must not be focused on a block.

 Once you have 10x open, you can hover over blocks' bullets to see some of their datascript data.